floragunncom/search-guard-docs/architecture.md

 * Only trusted nodes can join the cluster
 * Only trusted users can access Elasticsearch

 This is exactly what Search Guard SSL provides.
-Please refer to the Search Guard SSL documentation (todo: link) for further information.
+Please refer to the [Search Guard SSL Documentation](https://github.com/floragunncom/search-guard-ssl-docs) for further information.

 ## Client- and Server Certificates